boparaim/ENINetworkSimulator/readme.txt

 This application simulates a network map.
 You can generate network nodes and simulate events on these nodes.
-It can be used to testing effectiveness of NMSs.
+It can be used for testing the effectiveness of NMSs.

 Credits:
 1. https://github.com/apache/spark